 While some emergencies, such as flu epidemics or Midwestern blizzards, strike more often than others, the actions an organization takes to prepare for something as common as a flu epidemic will help it get ready for even graver environmental threats.
 Many disasters may also be accompanied by biological hazards, so businesses must prepare for a biological threat as they would for any other threat that could impair or completely halt their activities.
 See Managing Through Emergency and Disaster and Crisis Management: The Ultimate Test of a Leader.

 Business continuity planning

 A business continuity plan is a logistical plan that details how an organization will recover interrupted critical business functions after a disaster or disruption has occurred.
-Employers should take actions to review existing business continuity plans currently in place to ensure that the plan will work in the event of an epidemic.
-If no business continuity plan exists, employers should begin to develop a plan for a worst-case scenario that may occur during the flu season.
-The following are resources to help an organization prepare a flu pandemic business continuity plan.
+Employers should take actions to review existing business continuity plans currently in place to ensure that the plans will work in the event of an epidemic.
+If no business continuity plan exists, employers should begin to develop a plan for a worst-case scenario that may occur during a pandemic.
+See Business Continuity & Recovery: What is the best way to plan for disasters that may affect our business?

 Planning for health-related emergencies

 Employers should prepare for the possibility that a large portion of their workforce will be unable to work during the flu season.
 See How to Handle Communicable Diseases in the Workplace.